FAQ

 All of the bikes come with the following…

-Luggage rack, bungee cords, lock, phone holder, USB charger, basic helmet, map and 24 hour support.
+Luggage rack, bungee cords, lock, phone holder, USB charger, basic helmet, map and support helpline.

 The additional items you might wish to get are…